Marcokorcak/TCP-IP-Attack/README.md

 ## Task 1 Explanation

-For this part of the lab, we ran the dockps command to see which containers were currently running
+For this part of the lab, I ran the dockps command to see which containers were currently running

 on the virtual machine.
-Then, we did docksh seed-attacker to enter the attacker’s container to be
+Then, I did docksh seed-attacker to enter the attacker’s container to be

 used throughout the rest of this task.
-Then, we opened a separate tab in the terminal and entered
+Then, I opened a separate tab in the terminal and entered

 the user 1 container using the following command, docksh user1-10.9.0.6.
 Following the same

-process, we opened up another tab in the terminal window and entered the victim’s container using
+process, I opened up another tab in the terminal window and entered the victim’s container using

 the docksh command again.
-In the victim’s container, we ran “sysctl -a | grep cookie” to display
+In the victim’s container, I ran “sysctl -a | grep cookie” to display

 the SYN cookie flag and check if the SYN cookie countermeasure was turned off.
 Due to the SYN

-cookies having a value of 0, we confirmed that the SYN cookie countermeasure was turned off as
+cookies having a value of 0, I confirmed that the SYN cookie countermeasure was turned off as

-we expected.
+I expected.